Jake Fraley Player Props: Reds vs. Braves

 Jake Fraley At The Plate

-- Fraley is hitting .300 with two doubles, a home run and five walks.
+- Fraley has two doubles, a home run and five walks while batting .320.

-- Among qualified hitters, he ranks 65th in batting average, while his on-base percentage ranks 31st and he is 45th in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks 40th, his on-base percentage ranks 29th, and he is 49th in the league in slugging.

-- In five of seven games this year, Fraley has had at least one hit, including one game with multiple hits.
+- This year, Fraley has recorded at least one hit in six of eight games (75.0%), and had multiple hits twice.

-- He has hit a home run in one of seven games, and in 3.8% of his plate appearances.
+- He has hit a long ball in one of eight games, and in 3.2% of his plate appearances.

-- Fraley has driven in a run in four games this season (57.1%), including two games with multiple runs batted in.
+- Fraley has driven in a run in five games this season (62.5%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.